First of all, we have a very sincere apology!

 The usual charge of €3.00 per downloaded article will apply then.

-We also have available a new 'Briefing Paper' here:
+We also have available a couple of new 'Briefing Papers'.
+These are available, free-of-charge from now (Jan.
+2019) onwards:

-This is part of a new initiative from within the EAP.
+This is part of a new initiative from a Working Group within the EAP (see here)

 On-line 'Special Issue' on "Psychotherapy vs. Spirituality"